stackevo/spudreq/draft-trammell-spud-req.md

 ## Minimum Header Overhead

 To avoid reducing network performance, the information and coding used in SPUD should be designed to use the minimum necessary amount of additional space in encapsulation headers.

+## Invariance of Security Semantics

+The use of SPUD must not change the security semantics of the overlying protocol.
+If the overlying protocol encrypts its payload, for example, the use of SPUD must not allow deep packet inspection systems to have access to the plaintext.
+While a box along the path may indicate a particular flow is adminstratively prohibited or why it is prohibited, SPUD MUST NOT itself be used to negotiate the means to lift the prohibition.

 ## Reliability and Duplication